Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Unlimited Rotation Turret with Vision Tracking

-continuous
+unlimited continuous rotation

-Vision-Based Targeting: Retroreflective tape detection with real-time
+Vision-Based Auto-Targeting: Retroreflective tape detection with

-angle
+real-time angle calculations

-NEO Motor Control: Built-in encoder for precise angle positioning
+NEO Motor Control: Built-in encoder for precise angle positioning and

-One-to-One Gear Ratio: Limelight rotates synchronously with turret
+One-to-One Gear Ratio: Limelight rotates synchronously with turret for

 Four-Flywheel System: Consistent ball propulsion with variable speed

-3D-Printed Hood: Custom geometry for optimal trajectory (CNC cut and 3D
+3D-Printed \u0026 CNC Hood: Custom geometry for optimal ball trajectory

 Automated Distance Calculation: RoboRIO integration for dynamic power